clausmalver/hunt3r/README.md

 python hunt3r.py -d example.com
 ```

-This will retrieve email addresses associated with the domain `example.com` and print them along with the sources where they were found.
+This will retrieve email addresses associated with the domain `example.com` and print them.

 ### Email Verification